England closing in on series win over South Africa

 The idea of England completing the chase on the fourth evening should barely have been contemplated, but Stokes' side have regularly pushed the boundaries of what is possible.

-In a frenetic start, Lees was dropped first ball by fourth slip Jansen, survived a direct-hit run-out attempt, was the subject of a failed review and looped a catch just over the grasp of Maharaj.
+In a hectic start, Lees was dropped first ball by fourth slip Jansen, survived a direct-hit run-out attempt, was the subject of a failed review and looped a catch just over the grasp of Maharaj.

 At the other end, Crawley was playing some crisp strokes, looking more comfortable than at any other point this season.

-He reached 50 with three fours from four Rabada deliveries, then was dropped at mid-wicket and edged between keeper and slip in the same Anrich Nortje over.
+He reached 50 with three fours in four Rabada deliveries, then was dropped at mid-wicket and edged between keeper and slip in the same Anrich Nortje over.

 Just as victory was in sight, umpires Nitin Menon and Richard Kettleborough returned the same light reading recorded to end play on Saturday evening.

-Still, England have taken the sting out of what could have been a tricky target and are set to reap the rewards on Monday's final day of Test cricket in a remarkable summer.
+Still, England have taken the sting out of what could have been a tricky target and are set to reap the rewards on Monday, when entry to The Oval will be free of charge.